Castle Market: Description

-Other stores faced on to the surrounding streets, while a gallery found a storey above the main part of the market contained several more shops, and access to an office building surmounting the structure.
+Other stores faced on to the surrounding streets, while a gallery one, floor above the main part of the market, contained several more shops, and access to an office building surmounting the structure.
 The gallery was linked by bridges across Exchange Street to further above-ground shopping areas.

 Replacement and site redevelopment

 The whole Castle markets area has been the subject of redevelopment proposals since the 1980s, with part of the adjacent area being redeveloped with a hotel, multi-storey car park and several new office blocks in a development known as "The Square" by Carillion.
 The original scheme to replace the markets fell victim to the 1990s recession.
 A new markets building opened on The Moor in 2013, which is a partnership between the council and private developers.
 The multi-storey car park for the Moor Market scheme has been built on Eyre Street.

 Part of the council's current plans for the Castle Market was to demolish the existing complex and open up a pedestrian route from the city centre to the Victoria Docks area and the new Riverside Quarter, now that the ring road has been diverted.